 Why You’ll Love This Recipe

-You will feel good knowing your family is getting a bowl full of veggies, with burger bowls loaded with protein.
-Additionally, these are low in carbs, so they won’t miss the bun!
+You will feel good knowing your family is getting a bowl full of veggies: as well as a ton of protein!
+Additionally, these are low in carbs, and they won’t even miss the bun!

 Ingredients You Will Need

 Ground beef: imparts a hearty flavor and juicy texture that perfectly complements the rich, savory notes of this salad.
-I like Grass Roots Coop for all of my meats.
-You can use PENNYP to save 15%.
+I like Grass Roots Coop for all of my meat purchases.

 Onion: yellow onion has a bolder flavor than sweet onions, but you can certainly use sweet if you prefer.